Phil-avi/coffee-quality-database/README.md

-# coffee-quality-database
+# Coffee-Beans-Selection
-Digitizing 1,340 coffee reviews
+This repo worked on the data and scrapping scripts provided by [jldbc](https://github.com/jldbc/coffee-quality-database) to acquire new coffee beans grading data from [Coffee Quality Institude](https://database.coffeeinstitute.org/login) .<br />

+Various clustering models and random forest classification model were applied in order to identify the coffee beans that would potentially satisfy the whole Experian data scientist team.

 # Data
-These data contain reviews of 1312 arabica and 28 robusta coffee beans from the Coffee Quality Institute's trained reviewers.
-The features include:
+These data contain reviews of 1438 arabica and 35 robusta coffee beans from the Coffee Quality Institute's trained reviewers.
+129 newly scrapped arabica coffee beans' data was added to the orginal dataset.<br />

-## Quality Measures
-* Aroma
-* Flavor
-* Aftertaste
-* Acidity
-* Body
-* Balance
-* Uniformity
-* Cup Cleanliness
-* Sweetness
-* Moisture
-* Defects

-## Bean Metadata
-* Processing Method
-* Color
-* Species (arabica / robusta)

-## Farm Metadata
-*  Owner
-* Country of Origin
-* Farm Name
-* Lot Number
-* Mill
-* Company
-* Altitude
-* Region

-The [data](https://github.com/jldbc/coffee-quality-database/tree/master/data) folder contains both raw and cleaned data.
-The raw data is exactly as it was found on the CQI site.
-Since these human-recorded data use a variety of different encodings, abbreviations, and units of measurement for their farm names, altitude, region, and other fields, I recommend using the cleaned data as a starting point.

-The site was scraped using a Selenium headless browser and Beautiful Soup.
-To replicate this or collect updated data, create a login for the CQI site and enter your credentials in the [scraper](https://github.com/jldbc/coffee-quality-database/tree/master/scraper)
+Robusta coffee beans were not considered in the analysis due to their nature of being bitter and stronger (which are the opposite of the team's preference)

+# Environment
+First, create a virtualenv or conda environment that includes the dependencies listed in the requirements.txt file.

-# Source
+# Scrapping setup

-These data were collected from the Coffee Quality Institute's [review pages](https://database.coffeeinstitute.org/) in January 2018.
+To start scrapping, create a file name Credentials.py under the directory credentials.
+This file should contain valid login email and login password to Coffee Quality Institude website and your chromedrive address in order to use selenium.